If you’re in Nagasaki and have some time left, definitely check out the so-called “Battleship Island“, also known as Gunkanjima.

 Your best bet is going to the Tokiwa Terminal which is near the famous Glover Garden in Nagasaki City (nearest tram stop: Ourakaikandori).

-As far as I know all the tours are currently offered in Japanese only, but they might have English pamphlets and other information available!
+As far as I know all the tours are currently offered in Japanese only.
+However, as even the websites are in English nowadays that might have changed in the past few years.

 I do get seasick very easily, so I was worried as the little boat was moving up and down quite a bit!
 I managed to survive, but a Japanese woman struggled much more!